cliosight/Docs/README.md

                 "unique_keys": [“<column-name>”] // Array of unique key columns of the sub form root table can be specified here
 	}
     }],
-    "last_insert_id_key": "<column-name>", // specify this column if its value is returned as the lastInsertId value; Example, auto_increment key in mysql.
+    "last_insert_id_key": "<column-name>", // Specify this column if its value is returned as the lastInsertId value; Example, auto_increment key in mysql.
     "unique_keys":  ["<column-name>"], // Array of unique key columns of the main form root table can be specified here
     "submit_button_label": "<button-label>",  // Default value is "Submit" "label": "<form-heading>"  // Default value is "Form"